- The HPV vaccine does NOT cure an existing HPV infection.

 - The vaccine works best before a young woman (or young man) becomes sexually active.

-- Currently, there are three HPV vaccines available in the United States: that protect women against certain types of HPV: Cervarix®, Gardasil®, Gardasil 9®.
+- Currently, there is only one HPV vaccines available in the United States that protects against certain types of HPV: Gardasil 9®.

 - The CDC (Centers for Disease Control) recommends that both boys and girls receive the HPV vaccine by age 11 and 12 and that the series can be started as early as 9 years old.

-According to the Centers for Disease Control (CDC), approximately 20 million people in the United States become infected with HPV with 6.2 million new cases each year.
+According to the Centers for Disease Control (CDC), over 79 million Americans are infected with the human papilloma virus (HPV).
 There are many different types of HPV (Human Papillomavirus).
 There are about 150 different types and more than 40 are sexually transmitted.
 Researchers keep track of the different types of HPV by identifying them with numbers such as 6, 11, 16, 18, 31, 33, 45, 52, and 58.

 Some types cause genital warts (flesh colored growths that may appear around the vagina or anus), others cause pre-cancerous changes (cellular changes that can lead to cancer of the cervix later).
 In rare cases, the virus can cause other types of cancers to the vulva, vagina, and anus in girls, the anus and penis in males, and the oropharynx (back of throat, base of tongue and tonsils) in both.

-Is my daughter at risk of getting HPV?
+Is my son or daughter at risk of getting HPV?

-If your daughter is or plans to be sexually active in her lifetime, she is at risk for getting HPV.
+If your son or daughter is or plans to be sexually active in their lifetime, they are at risk for getting HPV.
 Any sexually active person—no matter what color, race, gender, or sexual orientation—can get HPV.
-In fact, at least 1 in every 2 sexually active young women has had a genital HPV infection.
+In fact, nearly every person living in the United States, who is sexually active will develop HPV (at some point in their lives) if they have NOT been vaccinated against it. .

 Some people who have been infected with the HPV virus know they have it because they have had genital warts or an abnormal Pap test, or have tested positive for HPV.
 However, most people do not know they have HPV because they do not have symptoms.